+Article 8

-Article 8 Issue and redemption of fund units
+Issue and redemption of fund units

-- 1. All fund units have the same rights.
-As far as the Management Company decides to offer classes of units, all units within a unit class have the same rights.
-The fund units are registered in the form of global certificates.
-There is no right to issuance of actual units. - 2.
-Units are issued and redeemed by the Management Company and all paying agents. - 3.
-Units are issued on each valuation date at their issue price.
-The issue price corresponds to the net asset value plus - if applicable - an initial sales charge with a maximum of 5% payable by the purchaser for the benefit of the Management Company.
-The Management Company may pass on the front-end load to potential intermediaries for their sales services.
+1. All fund units have the same rights.
+If the Management Company resolves to issue unit classes, all units within a unit class shall have the same rights.
+The fund units are certified in global certificates.
+There is no right to issuance of actual units.

+2. Units are issued and redeemed by the Management Company and at all paying agents.

+3. Units are issued at the issue price on each valuation date.
+The issue price is the net asset value per unit plus an initial sales charge of up to 4% of the net asset value per unit for the benefit of the Management Company.
+The Management Company may pass on the initial sales charge to intermediaries as remuneration for sales services.
 The issue price may be increased by fees or other costs that are charged in the respective countries of distribution.
-The units may be issued as fractional units.
-If fractional units are issued, the Sales Prospectus contains information on the processed number of decimal places.
-Fractional units entitle the unitholder to participate in any distributions on a pro-rata basis. - 4.
-Unitholders are entitled to request the redemption of their units at any time.
-The redemption price corresponds to the net asset value plus if applicable a back-end load with a maximum of 2.5% payable by the purchaser for the benefit of the Management Company.
-The redemption price may be increased by fees or other costs that are charged in the respective countries of distribution. - In case of redemption applications, a dilution adjustment based on the gross redemption amount may be levied for the benefit of the fund's assets, taking into account the principle of equal treatment of unitholders.
-The Management Company may subsequently, at its discretion, partially or completely dispense with the dilution adjustment.
-No dilution adjustment will be charged at maturity.
-Details on the dilution of the Sales Prospectus.
+Fractions of units may be issued.
+If fractional units are issued, the sales prospectus will specify the exact number of places after the decimal point to which the fractions are rounded.
+Fractional units entitle the bearer to participate in any distributions on a pro-rata basis.

+4. Unitholders are entitled at any time to request the redemption of their units.
+The redemption price is the net asset value per unit less a redemption fee of up to 2.5% of the net asset value per unit for the benefit of the Management Company.
+The redemption price may additionally be reduced by fees or other costs that are charged in the respective countries of distribution.